-- 26. The land is not identified as provincially significant through a Provincial plan exercise or as regionally significant by the Region or its affiliated economic development corporation. - 27.
-The site does not offer direct access to major goods movement facilities and corridors. - 28.
-All or part of the site is restricted from development or redevelopment by natural heritage feature(s). - 29.
-All or part of the site is restricted from development or redevelopment by physical man-made features or other hazardous conditions. - 30.
-The site has qualities or characteristics that makes it less desirable / marketable for employment uses. - 31.
-The proposed uses are compatible with existing and planned surrounding land uses located within and adjacent to the employment area, including land uses located outside of the urban settlements. - 32.
-The proposal is consistent with municipal strategic interests and policies.
+- 1. There is an identified need for the removal and the land is not required for uses permitted in an employment area over the long-term. - 2.
+The proposed uses would not negatively impact the overall viability of the employment area by: - i.
+Avoiding, or where avoidance is not possible, minimizing and mitigating potential impacts to existing or planned employment area uses in accordance with this Plan and provincial direction; and - ii.
+Maintaining access to major goods movement facilities and corridors. - 3.
+Existing or planned infrastructure and public service facilities are available to accommodate the proposed uses. - 4.
+The Town has sufficient employment lands to accommodate projected employment growth to the horizon of this Plan. - 5.
+Alternative locations for the proposed land uses have been evaluated and there are no reasonable alternative locations. - 6.
+Potential impacts to uses permitted within employment areas are minimized and mitigated. - 7.
+The land is not identified as provincially significant through a Provincial plan exercise or as regionally significant by an affiliated economic development corporation. - 8.
+All or part of the site is restricted from development or redevelopment by natural heritage feature(s). - 9.
+All or part of the site is restricted from development or redevelopment by physical man-made features or other hazardous conditions. - 10.
+The site has qualities or characteristics that makes it less desirable / marketable for uses permitted within an employment area. - 11.
+The proposed uses are compatible with existing and planned surrounding land uses located within and adjacent to the employment area, including land uses located outside of the settlement area boundary, as applicable. - 12.
+The application is consistent with municipal strategic interests and policies.